tych0/tycho.pizza/src/blog/2010/08/gmail-auth.md

+---
-title=Gmail Atom Feed Authentication date=2010-08-03
+title: Gmail Atom Feed Authentication
+date: 2010-08-03
-tags=gmail, python, free code
+tags: gmail, python, free code
-%%%%%%%%%%
+---

 Perhaps the most complicated part of the application in my [recent post][1] was the authentication with Gmail.
 Although my final method